KasperOnFire/ImpossibleTechnology/readme.md

 ### Questions
 1. What is the most used words in the songs?
 2. How many times are each word repeated in a song?
 (Or perhaps - what song repeats the top 4 repeated words the most? - finds the most repetitive song)
 3. What song uses the word "X" the most time?
-(X meaning a specific word)
+(X meaning a specific word, choose your own!)
 4. What is the average number of words per song?
 5. Show the distribution of number of words in the songs.
+(Example: how many songs have 5-10 words, 10-20 words)